VinGarcia/ksql/README.md

 ### Kiss Interface

-The current interface is as follows:
+The current interface is as follows and we plan to keep it with as little functions as possible, so don't expect many additions:

 ```go
 // ORMProvider describes the public behavior of this ORM